xmatters/xm-labs-easyvista/README.md

     <img src="images/trigger.png">
 </kbd>

-In the content, you'll want to add the following xMatters JSON payload: the `recipients` value is going to be the group you have created in xMatters that you are trying to target.
+In the content field, you'll want to add the following xMatters JSON payload. ***Note** the `recipients` value is going to be the group you have created in xMatters that you are trying to target.
 In my case, the group name is **EasyVistaDemo**

 ``` {
   "properties":